SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 In this case, as described in {{I-D.ietf-savnet-intra-domain-problem-statement}}, strict uRPF at Router 1 will improperly block legitimate packets with source addresses in prefix 10.0.0.0/16 from Subnet 1 at interface '#', because it only accepts packets with source addresses in prefix 10.1.0.0/16 from Router 1's interface '#'.

-If the proposed architecture is implemented in the network, Router 2 can inform Router 1 that prefix 10.0.0.0/16 also belongs to Subnet 1 by sending SAV-specific information to Router 1.
+If intra-domain SAVNET architecture is implemented in the network, Router 2 can inform Router 1 that prefix 10.0.0.0/16 also belongs to Subnet 1 by sending SAV-specific information to Router 1.
 Then, Router 1 learns that Subnet 1 owns both prefix 10.1.0.0/16 and prefix 10.0.0.0/16.
-Therefore, Router 1 will not block packets with source addresses in prefix 10.0.0.0/16 at interface '#', so improper block can be avoided.
+Therefore, Router 1 will accept packets with source addresses in prefix 10.0.0.0/15 at interface '#', so improper block can be avoided.

-### Use Case 2: Validating Inbound Packets from Other ASes at Border Routers
+## Use Case 2: Validating Inbound Packets from Other ASes at Border Routers

 {{fig-use-case2}} shows the inbound SAV scenario which is proposed in {{I-D.ietf-savnet-intra-domain-problem-statement}}.
 Router 3 and Router 4 perform intra-domain SAV at interface '#' to block inbound packets with spoofed internal source addresses.